Skip to main content

 Select the type of trigger:

-5. Configure the Condition
+5. Configure the condition for manual options

 Define the condition that will activate the trigger.
 For example: